Her owner planned to take her from California to slave-holding Texas, so Biddy Mason went to court. After a dangerous drama, she won her freedom.

 Not given credit for their work and paid half a man's salary, women writers won a landmark suit against discrimination at the magazines of Time, Inc., but their success has been largely overlooked.

-America’s first female soldiers were Signal Corps telephone operators making sure critical messages got through, often while threatened by artillery fire.
+America’s first female soldiers were Signal Corps telephone operators who made sure that critical messages got through, often while threatened by artillery fire.

 The Women Airforce Service Pilots seemed strange and exotic to World War II America.
 In fact, not even the military could quite fiqure out what to do with them.

-Women’s history today is no longer a backwater, nor is the profession of history a male craft.
+Women’s history today is no longer a backwater; nor is the profession of history a male craft.

-Consigned to the Pennsylvania Railroad’s “Garbage Run,” they fought their own war on the home front, and they helped shape a victory as surely as their brothers and husbands did overseas
+Consigned to the Pennsylvania Railroad’s “Garbage Run,” they fought their own war on the home front, and they helped shape a victory as surely as their brothers and husbands did overseas.

 E.G. Lewis decided that a strong man could liberate American women and make money doing it